nikitavoloboev/data/macOS/apps/alfred/alfred.md

 ### Symlink workflows
 It is a great idea to symlink workflows you are working on so you can work on them in the comfort of your file system and not inside Alfred UUID named directories.

-You can use [this script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) to achieve this.
+I use [this script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) to achieve this.
 In example of [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/folder-search) you can use it as follows.
-Assuming the `source` directory contains Alfred workflow contents (`info.plist` file).
-You can run `workflow-install.py -s source`.
+Assuming the `workflow` directory contains Alfred workflow contents (`info.plist` file).
+You can run `workflow-install.py -s workflow`.

 I can also then use [this script](https://gist.github.com/deanishe/b16f018119ef3fe951af) and build my workflow with `workflow-build.py -v source`.